 When you arrive at Laguna, you will go through an hour-long admissions process, which includes a nurse evaluation, blood and urine samples, and a vitals check.
 If you’re experiencing acute symptoms of withdrawal, you’ll be seen immediately.
 You may also be given medications, depending on your situation.
 Thereafter, you’ll be evaluated by the center’s medical director within 24 hours of arrival.

 From there, your treatment plan will be decided so that it best fits your unique needs.
 While most necessities will be provided, you’ll want to bring enough clothes for one week, as well as any items that may make your stay more comfortable (e.g., linens, blankets, and personal memorabilia).

 Seek Treatment at Laguna Treatment Hospital

-If you’re ready to seek treatment for alcoholism and would like to learn more about rehab with American Addiction Centers, call our admissions navigators today at 1-888-685-5770 .
+If you’re ready to seek treatment for alcoholism and would like to learn more about rehab with American Addiction Centers, call our admissions navigators today at 1-888-685-5770 or get a text .
 Our admissions navigators can answer any questions you may have about the facility, our approach to treatment, what services are covered under your insurance and how to get admitted.